johncronan/U430-instructions-OS-X/README.md

 OS X 10.9.x installation on Lenovo U430
 =======================================

+Known issues: 1.
+SD card reader not currently supported.
+2. BIOS whitelist prevents replacement of Wifi/Bluetooth card (must use USB).
+A BIOS hack may be possible, if a complete copy of the current BIOS can be read or a BIOS update is released.

 1. In Windows, create a recovery drive (copying the recovery partition) and choose `delete the recovery partition` at the end.
 I needed a 16GB USB flash drive for this (which I just made a disk image of afterwards, and stored away).
 1. In Disk Management, delete the `New Volume` just created and the empty `LENOVO` primary partition.
 1. Resize NTFS partition according to [resize instructions].